Aescosaurus/ItemScape/README.md

-- Animations: Line 1 walk/idle anim (varies based on enemy), line 2 attack wind up anim, line 4 attack wind down anim, line 4 death anim?
+- Animations: Line 1 walk/idle anim (varies based on enemy), line 2 attack wind up anim, line 4 attack wind down anim, line 4 death anim.
-- Maybe a player/other idle anim?
 - Enemies have varying phases, damage, bullet patterns, aim patterns(where you are vs where you're going to be), refire speed, animation speed, etc, some might not even shoot.
+- Try to reduce randomness as much as possible, at least in gameplay.
+- Make a worm king boss that has a crown on its head and the sprite is HUGE.